Gabriela Sabatini: 1993

 At the Australian Open, Sabatini reached the semifinals, saving three match points in the quarterfinals against Mary Pierce to defeat her 4–6, 7–6, 6–0, before losing to eventual champion, Seles.
 She reached consecutive finals at the Italian Open and German Open during the clay-court season.
 At the French Open in June, Sabatini lost to Mary Jo Fernandez in the quarterfinals 8–10 in the final set, in what was – at the time – the third longest match in Open Era tennis, having led 5–1 in the second set.
 Sabatini also reached the quarterfinals at Wimbledon, and at the US Open where she lost to Graf in three sets.

 That year in May, following the stabbing attack of Monica Seles in the WTA Hamburg tournament, a vote among the top players was held by the tour organisers to decide whether Seles should be allowed to have her world no. 1 ranking protected while recovering from the knife attack.
 Of the 17 players voting, all players voted against protecting Seles' ranking, apart from Sabatini (who abstained).
 Despite the vote result, Seles was eventually granted a joint No. 1 ranking (with Graf) upon her return to the tour two years later.

 1994: WTA Finals champion

 In 1994, Sabatini reached the finals of Amelia Island and Strasbourg, and the semifinals of both the Australian Open and US Open.
-Across 15 consecutive Grand Slam events from Wimbledon 1990 to Australian Open 1994, she did not lose before the quarterfinal stage; this was the third longest streak of consecutive quarterfinal Grand Slam appearances in women's tennis ever (behind Graf and Navratilova tied on 19).
+Across 15 consecutive Grand Slam events from Wimbledon 1990 to Australian Open 1994, she did not lose before the quarterfinal stage; this was the 4th longest streak of consecutive quarterfinal Grand Slam appearances in women's tennis ever (behind Graf and Navratilova tied on 19, and Chris Evert with 32 straight.)
 In November, Sabatini defeated Lindsay Davenport in the final of the WTA Championships in New York to win her second title at that tournament.
 In the first round, she beat world No. 6, Martina Navratilova, in what was Navratilova's last match before retirement.